BrandonLuk/minesweeper-solver/README.md

 Using this method, the solver can deduce which cells are safe and which are mines and make move accordingly until the point comes where a guess must be made.

 ## Probability
 If no guaranteed safe move can be found, then we find the saf*est* move.
+The algorithm does this by generating all possible combinations of mines and safe spaces among the frontier cells.
+Cells that appear as safe in many combinations have a higher chance of being a safe pick.
+The chance of picking a safe cell among all the other covered cells outside of the frontier is also considered.

+# Results